-Council notes the submissions and recommends the following be included in the draft Annual Plan 2019 - 2020:
+Council notes the submissions and the following be included in the draft Annual Plan 2019 - 2020:

 - 1. \$50k for weed management - a.
 Budget to assist build volunteer weed management capacity.
-This will be subject to NRC receiving additional Predator Free 2050 funds - 2. \$20k for Oakura wetland project - a.
+This would involve resourcing to co-ordinate volunteers.
+The funding would be subject to NRC receiving additional Predator Free 2050 funds. - 2. \$20k for Oakura wetland project - a.
 Budget to assist the Oakura community with consenting requirements for the Oakura wetland project.